 While residual properties are obtained from the chosen equation of state, the ideal gas properties contributions are determined by the classic polynomial function of the absolute temperature and by a new technique that involves the de Broglie wavelength.
 Although temperature-dependent ideal gas contributions do not affect phase equilibrium calculations, they play a fundamental role in the estimation of important properties like enthalpy, specific heats and entropy, which find many important applications in Chemical Engineering.
 Models predictions are compared in this work with available experimental data for different systems and applications.

-all the computationally intensive procedures of PyForFluids are implemented in Modern Fortran, taking advantage of it’s high computational performance.
+The calculation of thermodynamic properties of multicomponent mixtures can be a computational time demanding task, mostly due to the need of multiple iterative calculations and an increase of complexity with the addition of components.
+To assure fast calculationsll the computationally intensive procedures of PyForFluids are implemented in Modern Fortran, taking advantage of ’s higher computational performance in terms of speed and memory compared to to interpreted languages like Python [2].
 These procedures are wrapped in a user-friendly way to be called from Python and used interactively.

 Following high standards for the testing of codes, models predictions of properties for simple alkanes (methane, ethane, butane etc.) and their mixtures are checked on every code modification to assure reliability.